-the MIT-BIH Arrythmia database consisting of more than 40 thousand beats.
+For the experiment we have considered first 20 records in the MIT-BIH Arrythmia database consist of more than 40 thousand beats.
 Less than 7,000 beats among the first 1,000 beats of each records (from 20,000 beats) were selected for training the neural network.